FAQS - Your questions answered

 A. We can pre-book your airport transfer by taxi from these airports - Geneva, Chambery, Grenoble, Lyon and Turin.
 Plus some trains stations too, such as Bourg St Maurice and Moutiers for instance.
-Please see airport transfers or call us on 0844 576 0170 (Calls cost 7p per minute + any network charges) for further information.
+We can even arrange transfers across Paris if you are travelling by train and changing in Paris.
+Please see airport transfers or call us on 023 9283 9310 for further information.

 Q12.
 Do I need travel insurance?

 A. Personal and medical travel insurance including Winter Sports cover (if you take part in winter sports activities) is a vital aspect to booking a holiday, giving you protection not only against some forms of cancellation but also unforeseen circumstances that could otherwise spoil your holiday.
 With this in mind, we require that all our clients have adequate cover in place and by proceeding with this booking you confirm that you have or will have suitable travel insurance cover in place prior to the holiday.

 Q13.
 Passports, Visas and health requirements.
 What about these?